 Streamsong’s other restaurants include P205, which is located on the ground floor of the hotel and serves all three meals of which breakfast is a mainstay (and well done to boot) and Sotto Terra Ristorante, an upscale jacket-required establishment that offers hearty portions of basic Italian fare as well as a variety of fresh seafood.

 Just in case you get bored (or beat up) by golf, there other activities at the resort to take part in.
 Try your hand at a guided bass fishing tour on one of the many lakes on property or take a shot at sporting clays.
-All firearms and ammo are supplied at the resort.
+All firearms and ammo are supplied at the resort and in case you do are quite conservative about using untested weapons, you could also purchase PA-10 rifles and get them to the resort.
 A uniquely designed grotto-style full-service spa featuring eight treatment rooms, a heated pool with a vanishing edge, and a hair and nail salon round out the amenities at this fine luxury resort.

 OK, so let’s talk about golf.
 These two courses are truly amazing and with the look and feel of the land, you would never know you’re in Florida – other than the fact it’s December, 75 degrees out and you’re wearing shorts!
 As you’ve probably heard, the courses are built on what used to be old phosphate mines which explains why the land is like it is.
 With all of the digging that goes on with mining operations, huge mounds –some over 75 feet tall – have been created, making for uphill and downhill lies and shots in the state of Florida.
 This is unheard of!